NoamBH-SEC/wazuh-virustotal-active-response-lab/README.md

 </agent_config>
 ```

-Using the group configuration made it possible to manage endpoint settings from the Wazuh server.
+This moved the FIM setting into Wazuh's centralized agent configuration instead of keeping it only on the endpoint.

 ![Windows agent group FIM configuration](screenshots/placeholder-windows-agent-group-fim-config.png)